apiarian/village/village_py/README.md

 ```

 # TODO:
-- reactions
+- custom reactions
 - search
-- figure out why we have a type issue with posts
+- figure out why we have a typehinting issue with posts
+- calendar events
 - move home to about and make threads the primary view
-- calendar events
+- fix terrible layout
+- deploy for my gaming folks